 Center for Mother and Baby Care

 When you choose to deliver in our Center for Mother and Baby Care at Lehigh Valley Hospital–Cedar Crest, you’ll have access to a team of highly skilled health care providers, maternal fetal medicine specialists and the region’s highest-level neonatal intensive care unit.
-You’ll also find amenities such as free valet parking, a whirlpool tub to ease labor discomfort, private family rooms after birth, sleep chairs for your partner and advanced security for you and your baby.
+You’ll also find amenities such as free valet parking, private family rooms after birth, sleep chairs for your partner and advanced security for you and your baby.
 Caregivers provide education for mothers to assist them with their transition to home.

 Take a virtual tour of the Center for Mother and Baby Care